5 ways your IT company can stop wasting time and resources

 How is inefficiency connected to wasted time?

-Now that I covered inefficiency let’s move to a different but closely related issue: wasted time.
+Now that I covered inefficiency let’s move to a different but closely related issue: wasted time and employee bench.

 How are the two connected?
 It’s pretty simple: